overnight sticky buns

 Blue Ribbon Recipe

 Need a way to get your family out of bed?
 Bake a batch of these sticky buns!
 The dough and filling are prepped the day before.
-In the morning, let the sliced rolls come to room temperature, bake, and the smell of sticky buns will get everyone out of bed.
+In the morning, let the sliced rolls come to room temperature, bake, and the smell of sticky buns will get everybody up.
 Once baked, they're fluffy with a swirl of cinnamon brown sugar throughout.
 The sticky part of these sticky buns is a mixture of brown sugar, butter, honey, maple syrup, and corn syrup.
-It soaks into the top of the baked sticky buns and makes them out of this world good.
+It soaks into the top of the baked buns and makes them out of this world good.

 cook time 30 Min